alexewerlof/micromustache/README.md

 }
 ```

-You can of course reference deep nested objects:
+Just like template literals, you can of course reference deep nested objects:

 ```javascript
 const { render } = require('micromustache')